juanmanuel-tirado/nodered-charm-k8s/README.md

 When both applications are ready, NodeRED will be available on the ingress IP and the port indicated in the configuration file.

-## Actions
+# Actions

+This charm uses the node-red-admin API to offer the following actions.

-# Install-package
+## Install-package

-Install a node-red package through the node-red-admin API.
-For example, to install the node-red-dashboard package:
+Install a node-red package.
+For example, to install the `node-red-dashboard` package:

 ```
 $ juju run-action nodered/0 install-package package=node-red-dashboard